NexSuite/NexOS/README.md

 # NexOS
-NexOS is a stable and secure microkernel for IA32
+NexOS is a stable and secure microkernel for IA32 and x86_64